 Part 2 – the assignment phase (sealed bidding round)

 Once the auction has identified the winners and how many generic lots they have purchased in each category, the assignment phase determines which lots each winning bidder will obtain.
 This stage consists of a single, sealed bidding round, where the winners can offer to pay extra to secure specific lots.
 This addresses the issue that bidders may have reason to prefer some lots over others.

-Our 700 MHz (digital dividend) and 2.5 GHz band auction used this auction format.
+Our 700 MHz (digital dividend) and 2.5 GHz band auction held in 2013 used this auction format.